SGRDN-Data learned sparsification of graph reaction-diffusion networks: Results

 \section{Results}

-The framework developed is applied to several real-world graphs (\cite{nr-aaai15},\cite{snapnets}).
-The parameters in algorithm described in Section \ref{costfunc} were assigned as follows $\alpha = 16 \log(\vert E \vert)$, $p_1, p_2 $ = 50, $D_x = 0.1$, $D_y = 1.4$, $N = 2$, $\omega = 2$, $k_1 = 1$, $\beta_1 = 10^{-2}$, $\tau = \text{max(2.1,\,}0.1\,d_{\mathrm{min}})\mathbf{1}_{n\times 1}\, \, $,\,$ \epsilon = 10^{-2}$, $k = \mathrm{min(}\lceil\frac{n}{5}\rceil,50)$ and $n_p = \lceil n / 5\rceil$, where $d_{\mathrm{min}}$ denotes the minimum degree of the graph.
+\texttt{SGRDN} has been applied to a series of graphs taken from actual case studies (\cite{nr-aaai15},\cite{snapnets}).
+The graphs under consideration are undirected, and preliminary processing steps are undertaken to eliminate self-loops.
+The parameters within the algorithm described in Section \ref{costfunc} were assigned as follows and were found after extensive parameter tuning and optimization; $\alpha_1 = 16 \log(\vert E \vert)$, $p_1, p_2 $ = 50, $D_x = 0.1$, $D_y = 1.4$, $N = 2$, $\omega = 2$, $\beta_1 = 10^{-2}$, $\tau = \text{max(2.1,\,}0.1\,d_{\mathrm{min}})\mathbf{1}_{n\times 1}\, \, $,\,$ \epsilon = 10^{-2}$, $k = \mathrm{min(}\lceil\frac{n}{5}\rceil,50)$ and $n_p = \lceil n / 5\rceil$, where $d_{\mathrm{min}}$ denotes the minimum degree of the graph.
 We include the $n_p$ largest eigenvalues and eigenvectors of the Laplacian matrix in the non-linear constraint evaluation step.
-The Euler forward method is used for finding the solution at discrete time steps in the adjoint sensitivity step, and the explicit Range-Kutta 4 slope method is used to generate snapshot matrices required for the POD step.
-The tabulated results on some real-world graphs are mentioned below (Table \ref{Allresults}).
+The Euler forward method is used to find the solution at discrete time steps in the adjoint sensitivity step, and the explicit Range-Kutta 4 slope method is used to generate snapshot matrices required for the POD step.
+The tabulated results on real-world graphs are mentioned below (Table \ref{Allresults}).
 The constrained optimization step is solved in MATLAB \cite{MATLAB}, and we are using the interior point method for constrained optimization as described in \cite{nocedal}.
-The correlation coefficient $R$ is obtained by comparing the grid of solution points of reaction-diffusion system (Eq. \ref{Rd dynamics}) on the original and sparsified graph for a random perturbation to the equilibrium point.
-We present an illustrative example of our frameworks performance on a 50-node Erd\H{o}s-R$\acute{e}$nyi random graph, as depicted in Figure \ref{randomnode}. \\ Figure \ref{fig:overall} illustrates the comparison between the eigenpairs of the given graph and its corresponding sparsifier in Table \ref{Allresults}.
+To quantitatively assess the preservation of dynamical behavior, we employ the correlation coefficient $R$ as our primary evaluation metric.
+This coefficient is computed by comparing the spatiotemporal solution profiles of the reaction-diffusion system (Eq. \ref{Rd dynamics}) between the original and sparsified graphs, where both networks are subjected to identical random perturbations from their respective equilibrium states.
+The correlation analysis captures the degree to which the sparsified graph maintains the essential dynamical characteristics of the original network under perturbative conditions. \\ Table \ref{Allresults} presents the performance of the \texttt{SGRDN} algorithm on five real-world network datasets, demonstrating its effectiveness in generating sparse graph representations while preserving dynamical behavior.
+The sparsification results vary significantly across different graph topologies: the algorithm achieves substantial edge reduction for graphs such as 145bit (from 11,251 to 7,767 edges, representing a 31\% reduction), 130bit (from 6,058 to 4,350 edges, representing a 28\% reduction) and approximately 8\% percent reduction for the ca-HepTh graph.
+The algorithm was unable to find a sparse set of multipiers for the 192bit graph, however the process lead to a non-sparse reweighting which resulted in a change of the eigenvalue and eigenvector spectrum as shown in Figure~\text{9.4(a), (b), (c)}.
+The correlation coefficients $R$, computed by comparing reaction-diffusion dynamics solutions between original and sparsified graphs under random perturbations, consistently exceed 0.85 across all datasets.
+This high correlation validates that our spectral-preserving sparsification approach successfully maintains the essential dynamical characteristics of the original networks.
+The varying degrees of sparsification across different graph types highlight the algorithm's adaptive nature, where the optimization process naturally determines the minimal edge set required to preserve the dominant eigenmodes within the specified tolerance bounds, rather than applying uniform compression ratios regardless of network structure.